phetsims/a11y-research/issue-templates/description-design-template.md

 - [ ] Multimodal Features folder created in PhET Sim Design folder.
 Sub-folders (Desciption, Sound, Voicing) created as needed.
 A11y Design Main design doc created in Description sub-folder (Date: )
    - **Note** Folder/File naming convention: {{Sim}}: Mulitmodal Features/Description/{{Sim Name}} A11y Design Main
 - [ ] Link to [Sim Interactive Description]()
 - [ ] This is a multi-screen sim!
-(If so, you may need to add links for each screen)
+(If so, use the multi-screen design doc template)

 # Design Prep for Interactive Description Design
 - [ ] Main Sim Design reviewed for learning goals